tulliolo/mobybolt/guide/system/remote-access.md

 Your MobyBolt PC is starting and gets a new address from your home network.
 Give it a few minutes to come to life.

 - On your regular computer, open the Terminal (also known as "command line").
-Here are a few links with additional details how to do that for [Windows](https://www.computerhope.com/issues/chusedos.htm), [MacOS](https://macpaw.com/how-to/use-terminal-on-mac) and [Linux](https://www.howtogeek.com/140679/beginner-geek-how-to-start-using-the-linux-terminal/).
+Here are a few links with additional details how to do that for [Windows](https://www.computerhope.com/issues/chusedos.htm){: target="_blank"}, [MacOS](https://macpaw.com/how-to/use-terminal-on-mac){: target="_blank"} and [Linux](https://www.howtogeek.com/140679/beginner-geek-how-to-start-using-the-linux-terminal/){: target="_blank"}.

-- Try to ping the MobyBolt PC using the hostname `mobybolt.local` you configured [above](https://github.com/tulliolo/mobybolt/wiki/operating-system#install-avahi).
+- Try to ping the MobyBolt PC using the hostname `mobybolt.local` you configured [here](operating-system#install-avahi).
 Press Ctrl-C to interrupt.

   ```sh
   $ ping mobybolt.local